TeamRizu/outfox-wiki/making-simfiles-mods-attacks.md

 ---

-### Mod Strengths Across Different Themes
+### Mod Behaviors Across Different Themes

-The mods you add will change strength depending on the internal resolution of whatever theme you're currently using.
+Some mods you add (like Drunk, Tornado, Boomerang) *may* change behavior depending on the theme you're currently using.

-If you switch between an HD theme (like the Outfox or SM5.1 default themes) and a non-HD theme (like SM5.0.12's default theme or PIU Infinity), you'll find **Mods will be stronger** on **non-HD themes**.
+In older versions (like Stepmania 5.0/5.1), the theme's internal resolution (HD vs non-HD themes, specifically `SCREEN_HEIGHT`) is used in calculations for certain mods.
+On these versions, these mods will behave differently on themes with different internal resolutions.

+In Outfox, [these calculations are performed based on a completely separate theme metric instead](https://github.com/TeamRizu/outfox-wiki/pull/7#discussion_r628777504), `ModifierHeight`.
+If the theme changes this value, it will affect those calculations (and therefore mod behaviors, and is noted as doing so).

-Plan accordingly if you plan on playing your simfiles/chart edits on different themes!
+Plan accordingly if you plan on playing your simfiles/chart edits on different versions/themes!

 ---